Shake, Rattle & Roll 2k5

-Shake, Rattle & Roll 2k5 (also known as Shake, Rattle & Roll VII or Shake, Rattle & Roll 7) is a 2005 Filipino comedy horror anthology film produced by Regal Entertainment, and the seventh installment of the Shake, Rattle & Roll film series after an 8-year hiatus since the sixth film.
-It is an official entry to the 2005 Metro Manila Film Festival.
+Shake, Rattle & Roll 2k5 (also known as Shake, Rattle & Roll VII or Shake, Rattle & Roll 7) is a 2005 Filipino comedy horror anthology film produced by Regal Entertainment, and the only installment in the series to be co-produced by Reality Entertainment (now known as Reality MM Studios).
+It is the seventh installment of the Shake, Rattle & Roll film series after an 8-year hiatus since the sixth film, and an official entry to the 2005 Metro Manila Film Festival.

+The film consists of three segments: a fake occultist visit an old woman's house and encounters a cursed water pump; a family discovered that an abandoned aquarium left in their condo is inhabited by evil spirits; and a married couple who travel to a village and discover that the townspeople are aswang.

 The eighth installment, Shake, Rattle and Roll 8, was released in 2006.

 Plot

 "Poso"

 An unnamed Ispiritista, a fake occultist, retires from the business of communicating with the dead when her last job goes terribly wrong.
 When a wealthy grandmother promises the Ispiritista and her group; Jay, Gener, and Frida a huge fee to contact her dead grandson Lucas, they immediately accept and take it as their last job.
 The grandmother wants to talk to Lucas the next day, because it will be his death anniversary.

 After strange and paranormal occurrences haunt them at midnight, the Ispiritista, along with Laila, the grandmother's caretaker, found out that Lucas was killed by his grandmother, and was buried alive under the construction of the waterpump.
 Lucas' spirit then drags the grandmother into a pool of blood.

 The Ispiritista, Jay, and Laila successfully escape but realize that Frida and Gener fell victim to the waterpump.